-- 1.1 This report relates to the non-compliance with the requirements of an enforcement notice served by the Council pursuant to Section 127 of the Town and Country Planning (Scotland) Act 1997, as amended, with regard the erection of a building comprising a garage and sun room at 1 Laurel Bank Road, Mayfield. - 1.2 The enforcement notice required the dismantling of an unauthorised building that comprises a garage and sun room and to also remove the dismantled materials from the site.
-None of these steps have been taken, either by the enforcement notice compliance date of 23 November 2022 or to date (at the time of drafting this report).
+- 1.1 This report relates to the non-compliance with the requirements of an enforcement notice served by the Council pursuant to Section 127 of the Town and Country Planning (Scotland) Act 1997, as amended, with regard the change of use of vacant land to a builders' yard (sui generis); siting of shipping containers and associated engineering operations to form a hardstanding at land north of 6 Ashbank, Gorebridge. - 1.2 The enforcement notice required the unauthorised use of the land as a builder's yard to permanently cease and for the shipping containers brought onto the site in associated with that use to be removed from the land.
+Furthermore, the areas of hardstanding formed on the land to facilitate the unauthorised use shall be removed and the land returned to grass.
+None of these steps have been taken, either by the enforcement notice compliance date of 6 January 2023 or to date (at the time of drafting this report).
 Non-compliance with an enforcement notice constitutes an offence. - 1.3 This report recommends that the Committee instruct the Planning, Sustainable Growth and Investment Manager to refer the case to the Crown Office and Procurator Fiscal Service for consideration to be given to prosecutorial action in relation to the parties who have breached the enforcement notice, pursuant to Section 136 of the Town and Country Planning (Scotland) Act 1997.
 The maximum penalty on successful prosecution is a fine of up to £50,000 per offence.